pyrypiironen/wolt_2024/README.md

 ### get_delivery_distance

-`get_delivery_distance` count the base fee of order based on the delivery distance.
+`get_delivery_distance` counts the base fee of the order based on the delivery distance.
  - A delivery fee for the first 1000 meters (=1km) is 2€.
  - If the delivery distance is longer than that, 1€ is added for every additional 500 meters.

-&rArr; The function add 100 cents to fee and reduce 500 meters from delivery_distance while delicery_distance is equals or smaller than zero.
-At the end it returns 200 or fee, if fee is more than 200.
+&rArr; The function adds 100 cents to the fee and reduces 500 meters from delivery_distance while delicery_distance is equal to or smaller than zero.
+In the end, it returns 200 or fee if the fee is more than 200.

 <details>
-<summary>Click here to see code.</summary>
+<summary>Click here to see the code.</summary>

 ```python
 def get_delivery_distance_fee(delivery_distance):